Mitchell, Love rally Cavaliers past Knicks, 121-108 - NewsBreak

 Three-time All-Star Mitchell scored 15 points on five 3-pointers in the first quarter, helping the Cavaliers take a 10-point lead over his hometown team.

-Mitchell believed he would be traded to the Knicks over the summer, only to have Cleveland swoop in with a better offer on Sept.
+Mitchell believed he would be traded to the Knicks over the summer, only to have the Cavaliers swoop in with a better offer on Sept.
 1. Utah received Lauri Markkanen, Collin Sexton, rookie Ochai Agbaji, three first-round draft choices and two pick swaps in return.

-“Donovan was not going to let us lose this game,” Cavaliers coach J.B.
-Bickerstaff said.
-“At both ends, he did the job.
-He is a complete basketball player.
-This dude is elite.
-I don’t know what he can’t do on the floor.”
+Randle also had nine rebounds and seven assists, and Isaiah Hartenstein had 12 points and nine rebounds off the bench.
+The Knicks amassed 64 points in the paint to 32 for the Cavaliers.

 All-Star point guard Darius Garland missed his fifth consecutive game for Cleveland with a left eye laceration.
 Garland has not played since being poked in the eye by Raptors guard Gary Trent Jr. on Oct.
 19.